 Before renting a vehicle make sure your driving license would be valid in the countries you are visiting.
-You should also have a read on official sites on the road laws.
+You should also read official sites on road laws.
 Such as what is the speed limit, do you drive on the left or right, do pedestrians have the right of way etc.

 Another tip is to take the insurance waiver option.
 This means that you have to pay a little extra, but should there be an accident you’ll not have to pay an excess (depending on the terms).

 5. Go on a tour or cruise

 For those that would like a trip where you can sit back and leave the planning to others then consider booking a tour or cruise.
 There are various tour companies you could consider such as Princess Cruises, Viking River Cruises, G Adventures and many more.
 These often come with an itinerary full of fantastic destinations and places you’ll visit.
 Here is an example of a Europe multi-destination tour: